this section seems pretty empty

 Since early history states and dynasties of northern China were pestered by raids and invasions of nomadic tribes living

 on the vast plains of the Eurasian Steppe

-From the 7th century BC earthen walls and fortifications were erected to protect themselves
+From the 7th century BC earthen walls and fortifications were erected to protect the

 Notably the First Emperor Qin She Huang

-restored them again and extended it to almost 9000 km.
+restored them again and extended the lenght to

-becomes useless when you open the gates, what happened in 1644 and promptly resulted in the end of the Ming Dynasty.
+But any wall becomes useless when you open the gates.
+That happened in 1644 and promptly resulted in the end

-When we returned in May 2004, it was much more commercial and extremely crowded.
+1991.
+When we returned in May 2004, we found the place much more commercial and extremely crowded.

 the section of the Great Wall at Badalin, the blue traces on the mountain are the tracks of the pulley system